lightlace/cpp-docs.de-de/docs/mfc/reference/cpropexchange-class.md

 ### <a name="return-value"></a>Rückgabewert

-Ungleich NULL, wenn Eigenschaften geladen werden; andernfalls 0.
+Ungleich 0 (null), wenn Eigenschaften geladen werden. andernfalls 0.

 ## <a name="see-also"></a>Siehe auch